How to Create a Progress Bar in Microsoft PowerPoint

 Step 6

 Each small rectangle will represent a page in the progress bar.
 So, copy and paste the entire rectangle with the objects in it for each page and update the small rectangle as much as you need for each page.
-That means the first page will have only one small rectangle where the last page will get the most.
+In practice, the opening page shows just a single small rectangle, while the final page ends up with the full set.
+Lining up the small rectangles in the same spot on every slide keeps the bar from jumping around as the audience moves through the deck.

 Conclusion

 And that’s it!
 You have successfully created a progress bar in Microsoft PowerPoint.
-With this simple tutorial, you can quickly create an attractive and effective progress bar for your presentations.
+Following these few steps lets you build a clean, useful progress bar that keeps your audience oriented during a presentation.